Plant development: Advantages and limitation

+Cell elongation

 In addition to growth by cell division, a plant may grow through cell elongation.
 This occurs when individual cells or groups of cells grow longer.
 Not all plant cells grow to the same length.
 When cells on one side of a stem grow longer and faster than cells on the other side, the stem bends to the side of the slower growing cells as a result.
 This directional growth can occur via a plant's response to a particular stimulus, such as light (phototropism), gravity (gravitropism), water, (hydrotropism), and physical contact (thigmotropism).

 Plant growth and development are mediated by specific plant hormones and plant growth regulators (PGRs) (Ross et al. 1983).
-Endogenous hormone levels are influenced by plant age, cold hardiness, dormancy, and other metabolic conditions; photoperiod, drought, temperature, and other external environmental conditions; and exogenous sources of PGRs, e.g., externally applied and of rhizospheric origin.
+Endogenous hormone levels are influenced by plant age, cold hardiness, dormancy, and other metabolic conditions; photoperiod, moisture, temperature, and other external environmental conditions; and exogenous sources of PGRs, e.g., externally applied and of rhizospheric origin.